mikedewar/immgen/README.markdown

 If you've already done all this manually, then the above is skipped, unless there's something wrong with the cel files, or the directory structure, in which case an error will be issued.

-Then, via Rpy2, this program uses the aroma package in R to perform:
+Then this program uses the aroma package in R to perform:

 * background correction
 * quantile normalisation